David Boyd (surgeon)

 David R. Boyd (born February 2, 1937) was an American surgeon and pioneer in emergency medicine.
-Boyd is considered to be one of the "fathers of EMS systems."
+Boyd is considered to be one of the later fathers of EMS systems."
 His colleague John Otten noted that Boyd "had been responsible for saving thousands of lives - more than anyone in the medical profession."

 Early life and family

 Boyd was born and raised in Seattle, Washington.
 He graduated from Roosevelt High School, where he played quarterback and was captain of the famous "No score in '54" football team.
 He attended Central Washington University with the intention of becoming a teacher, but changed his major to psychology in preparation for medical school.
 Boyd attended medical school at McGill University, where he met his wife, Joyce Moore Boyd, a fellow physician.
 Together, they had four children.

 Continuing his education, Boyd completed a rotating internship at Cook County Hospital.
 After serving two years as Chief Medical Officer during the Vietnam War, Boyd entered the General Surgery Program at the University of Maryland.
 While there, he studied under the surgeon R Adams Cowley, a pioneer in emergency medicine and the treatment of shock trauma.
 Boyd became the first student to do a fellowship at the R Adams Cowley Shock Trauma Center, where he was introduced to shock trauma.
 His studies of shock trauma under Cowley led to the development of his EMS System.